trimble-oss/website-modus.trimble.com/content/components/in-field/accordions/styles.md

 {class="table table-bordered table-thead-light d-none"}
 <!-- prettier-ignore-end -->

-**Note:** Incab size only, see mobile for smaller options if required.
+**Note:** In-cab size only.
+See mobile patterns (coming soon) for smaller options if required.

 ### Behaviors

-- Accordions can allow a single section to expand at one time, while automatically collapsing the section that loses focus (default behavior), or it can allow for all sections to expand at the same time.
+- Accordions allow a single section to expand at one time, while automatically collapsing the section that loses focus (default behavior), or they allow for all sections to expand at the same time.
-- When an accordion expands and collapses only its height should change; its width should stay consistent.
+- When an accordion expands and collapses, only its height should change; its width should stay consistent.
-- The expand-and-collapse functionality of an accordion is tied to the entire header of the element, with additional actions being triggered only by interaction within the bounds of their related UI element.
+- The expand-and-collapse functionality of an accordion is tied to the entire header of the element with additional actions being triggered only by interaction within the bounds of their related UI element.
 - Avoid “nested” accordions — that is, collapsible content within collapsible content.
 This type of pattern goes against UX best practices.

 ## Progression